adapt-security/adapt-authoring-docs/docs/writing-documentation.md

 ## Documenting code
 The source code reference is completely automated, and shouldn't need much input from you as a developer (provided your code has been correctly annotated).

-If you're not familiar with the JSDoc notation, you can find a list of accepted tags as well as examples of usage in the [ESDoc docs](https://esdoc.org/manual/tags.html) (you can also of course check the source code for any of the [core-supported Adapt authoring modules](coreplugins.html) which are fully documented).
+If you're not familiar with the JSDoc notation, you can find a list of accepted tags as well as examples of usage in the [JSDoc docs](https://jsdoc.app/) (you can also of course check the source code for any of the [core-supported Adapt authoring modules](coreplugins.html) which are fully documented).

 ### Useful tips
 Below are some useful tips/gotchas for any budding documentation writers.